minershive/hiveos-asic/README.md

 &nbsp;

 ## Introduction
-Hiveon ASIC *Client* and Hiveon ASIC *Firmware* is a two different products:
+Hive OS *Client* and Hiveon ASIC *Firmware* is a two different products:

-- Hiveon ASIC Client (you are here) supports most of the ASIC models in the world
+- Hive OS Client (you are here) supports most of the ASIC models in the world
   - A convinient monitoring agent brought to you by the Hive Team
   - All your ASICs gathered in the same good old Hive dashboard
 - Hiveon ASIC Firmware is a custom ASIC firmware from the Hive Team